danlimsw/danlimsw.github.io/_pages/about.md

   - /about.html
 ---

 I am an interdisciplinary applied physicist with a unique background in both life and physical sciences.
-I have research experience in mouse model studies of neurodegeneration, through to self-assembled microstructured surfaces, micro-optical device fabrication with bespoke surface tension force fields, particle-laden computational fluid dynamics, and have worked in algorithmic tools, nanoscale devices, and system-level optics to exert arbitrary wavefront control.
-My work has applications ranging from atomic physics to bioimaging.
+I have research experience in mouse model studies of neurodegeneration, micro-optical device fabrication by harnessing surface tension, particle-laden computational fluid dynamics, neural network algorithmic tools for optimal design, nanoscale devices to control every degree of freedom in wavefronts, radiofrequency/ultrasound image reconstruction, and bioengineering for drug, protein, and gene delivery to cells.

+My research interests are in the design of low-cost, high-accessibility medical diagnostics and therapeutics.

 I am currently a postdoctoral scholar studying medical imaging hardware and image reconstruction algorithms using ultrasound with [Prof. Steven Chu](https://www.stevechulab.com/) at Stanford University.